Kent, Washington: Government

 The city is governed by a mayor–council government, with a directly elected mayor and a seven-member city council.
 Each is elected at-large (that is, by the entire voting population, rather than by districts) to four-year terms.
-The current mayor is Dana Ralph.
+The mayor is Dana Ralph.
 The city maintains its own municipal police department, unlike some neighboring municipalities who contract police service out to King County.

 Fire protection

-The city is served by the Puget Sound Regional Fire Authority with 7 of the department's 13 stations located within municipal boundaries.
+The city is served by the Puget Sound Regional Fire Authority, with seven of the department's 13 stations located within municipal boundaries.